slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Once I was beautiful, now I’m myself."
 -- Anne Sexton*

+> *"When I was younger, I could remember anything, whether it had happened or not; but my faculties are decaying now and soon I shall be so I cannot remember any but the things that never happened.
+It is sad to go to pieces like this but we all have to do it."
+-- Mark Twain*

+> *"Ain't nothin' an old man can do for me but bring me a message from a young man."
+-- Moms Mabley*

 ### On maturity

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."